jeremyprioux/awesome/README.md

 ### Project Management
-- [tara.ai 🌟](http://tara.ai/) - Recent project, free for now, nice UI and simple Sprint management.
-Not a lot of features at the moment (AI features coming)
+- [tara.ai](http://tara.ai/) - Recent project, free for now, nice UI and simple Sprint management.
+Not a lot of features at the moment, but will improve over time (AI features coming)
 - [Clubhouse](https://clubhouse.io/) - _built by engineers for engineers_.
 Seems ideal for medium size teams
 - [JIRA Software](https://www.atlassian.com/software/jira) - #1 enterprise ready tool to manage agile teams